-- The instructor will be approached for discussion and possible resolution of the matter. - 2.
-The student will make a written appeal to the chairperson of the department.
+1. The instructor will be approached for discussion and possible resolution of the matter.

+- 2. The student will make a written appeal to the chairperson of the department.
 The chairperson will arrange for discussion and possible resolution of the matter. - 3.
 A written appeal will be made by the student to the Academic Affairs Committee.
-The chairperson will arrange for discussion and possible resolution of the matter. - 4.
-The student will make a written appeal to the Vice President for Academic Affairs which will be forwarded to the President.
+The Vice President for Academic Affairs will arrange for discussion and possible resolution of the matter. - 4.
+The student will make a written appeal to the Vice President for Academic Affairs which will be then be forwarded to the President.
 The President will arrange for discussion and possible resolution of the matter.
 The President's decision will be considered final.